Meganthi/M2-Embedded_Interface/1_Requirements/README.md

          who:

-             This project is useful for the people who looks for detect water level without physical contact.
+             This project is useful for the people who looks for track solar energy for utilizing as electrical energy.

          What: